 Southern Skies is an accurate view of the night sky from the South Pole in the form of a pi shawl.
-It is the sister shawl to Celestarium.
+It is the sister shawl to Celestarium and cousin to Equatorial Nights.
 Eyelets and beads are used to represent the stars.
 Beads are attached using a small crochet hook.
 The edge of the shawl is a knitted on garter stitch border.

 To help keep track of the star placement, stitch markers are placed every 72 stitches once the shawl reaches above 72 stitches.
 There will always be 72 stitches in between markers.
 No stitch markers have be moved around to accommodate star placement.
 The pattern includes a star chart that shows what constellations have been knitted.